geezaRawsthorn/geezaRawsthorn.github.io/_posts/2018-6-2-OpenStackRevision.md

 ![_config.yml]({{ site.baseurl }}/images/Screen Shot 2018-07-03 at 16.00.13.png)

 OS::Neutron::Subnet¶
 A resource for managing Neutron subnets.

 A subnet represents an IP address block that can be used for assigning IP addresses to virtual instances.
 Each subnet must have a CIDR and must be associated with a network.
 IPs can be either selected from the whole subnet CIDR, or from “allocation pools” that can be specified by the user.

+OS::Neutron::RouterInterface¶
+A resource for managing Neutron router interfaces.

+Router interfaces associate routers with existing subnets or ports.